-- (1) Where an employer has failed to comply with a requirement of Article 60F or Article 60G, a complaint may be presented to the Tribunal on that ground by any of the appropriate representatives or, if for any reason there are no such appropriate representatives, by any of the affected employees or by any of the employees who have been dismissed as redundant.54 - (2) If on a complaint under paragraph (1) a question arises as to whether or not any employee representative was an appropriate representative for the purposes of Article 60F, it shall be for the employer to show that the employee representative had the authority to represent the affected employees. - (3) On a complaint under paragraph (1) that there has been a failure relating to the election of employee representatives, it shall be for the employer to show that the requirements in Article 60G have been satisfied. - (4) If the Tribunal finds the complaint well-founded it shall make a declaration to that effect and may also make a protective award. - (5) A protective award is an award in respect of one or more descriptions of employee who have been dismissed as redundant, or whom it is proposed to dismiss as redundant, requiring the employer to pay remuneration to each such employee for the protected period.

-- (6) The protected period - (a) begins with the date on which the first of the dismissals to which the complaint relates takes effect, or the date of the award, whichever is the earlier; and - (b) is of such length as the Tribunal determines to be just and equitable in all the circumstances having regard to the seriousness of the employer's failure to comply with any requirement of Article 60F or 60G.

-but shall not exceed 9 weeks.55
+- (1) Where an employer has failed to comply with a requirement of Article 60F or Article 60G, a complaint may be presented to the Tribunal on that ground by any of the appropriate representatives or, if for any reason there are no such appropriate representatives, by any of the affected employees or by any of the employees who have been dismissed as redundant. - (2) If on a complaint under paragraph (1) a question arises as to whether or not any employee representative was an appropriate representative for the purposes of Article 60F, it shall be for the employer to show that the employee representative had the authority to represent the affected employees. - (3) On a complaint under paragraph (1) that there has been a failure relating to the election of employee representatives, it shall be for the employer to show that the requirements in Article 60G have been satisfied. - (4) If the Tribunal finds the complaint well-founded it shall make a declaration to that effect and may also make a protective award. - (5) A protective award is an award in respect of one or more descriptions of employee who have been dismissed as redundant, or whom it is proposed to dismiss as redundant, requiring the employer to pay remuneration to each such employee for the protected period. - (6) The protected period - (a) begins with the date on which the first of the dismissals to which the complaint relates takes effect, or the date of the award, whichever is the earlier; and - (b) is of such length as the Tribunal determines to be just and equitable in all the circumstances having regard to the seriousness of the employer's failure to comply with any requirement of Article 60F or 60G, but shall not exceed 9 weeks.

-- (7) The Tribunal shall not consider a complaint under this Article unless it is presented to the Tribunal - (a) before the date on which the last of the dismissals to which the complaint relates takes effect; - (b) during the period of 8 weeks beginning with that date; or - (c) where the Tribunal is satisfied that it was not reasonably practicable for the complaint to be presented during the period of 8 weeks described in sub-paragraph (b), within such further period as it considers reasonable. - (8) If, on a complaint under this Article, a question arises - (a) whether there were special circumstances which rendered it not reasonably practicable for the employer to comply with any requirement of Article 60F or 60G; or - (b) whether the employer took all such steps towards compliance with that requirement as were reasonably practicable in those circumstances, it is for the employer to show that there were such circumstances and that such steps were taken.
+- (7) The Tribunal shall not consider a complaint under this Article unless it is presented to the Tribunal - (a) before the date on which the last of the dismissals to which the complaint relates takes effect; - (b) during the period of 8 weeks beginning with that date; or - (c) where the Tribunal is satisfied that it was not reasonably practicable for the complaint to be presented during the period of 8 weeks described in subparagraph (b), within such further period as it considers reasonable. - (8) If, on a complaint under this Article, a question arises - (a) whether there were special circumstances which rendered it not reasonably practicable for the employer to comply with any requirement of Article 60F or 60G; or it is for the employer to show that there were such circumstances and that such steps were taken.